tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 The unique surrogate key created by using `version_id` which is a unique identifier of a release maintained by the versions app.

 {% enddocs %}

+{% docs installation_creation_date %}

+Based off of the [`installation_creation_date`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/config/metrics/license/20230228110448_installation_creation_date.yml)
+Service Ping metric.
+For installations where the root user (id = 1) is not deleted, it returns the root user creation date.
+For installations where the root user is deleted, it returns the earliest available user creation date.

+{% enddocs %}